sigvartmh/Exercises/Exercise6/README.md

 ####2: Guarantees (Optional)
 Make your program print each number once and _only_ once, and demonstrate (a priori, not just through observation of your program) that it will behave this way, regardless of when the primary is killed.

+###Partial objective
+Each of the following excercises will include a partial objective for the project.
+If you follow these you will experience less stress in week 16-17 than if you postphone everything to the last few weeks.
+This weeks goal is getting one elevator to run.
+Create a clearly defined interface to the elevator control-module so that the rest of the system can easely control the elevator.
+Use pen and paper, discuss among yourself how this interface should work before you implement your solution.
+KISS - Keep It Simple, Stupid.